cherylmj01/flex-dialpad-addon-plugin-main/README.md

 # How to use

-1. Setup all dependencies above: the workflow and Twilio CLI packages.
+1. Setup all dependencies above: the workflow, Flex UI configuration, and Twilio CLI packages.

 2. Clone this repository

-3. Copy `.env.example` to `.env` and set the following variables:

-    - REACT_APP_TASK_CHANNEL_SID: the voice channel SID
-    - REACT_APP_DIRECTORY_URL: the custom directory JSON URL

-  **Note**: Remember that .env is for front-end use so do not add any type of key/secret variable to them.
-When developing, the .env.development is used while the .env.production is used when building and deploying the plugin.
-Also, just variables starting with the name *REACT_APP_* will work.

-4.  run `npm install`
+3. run `npm install`

-5. copy `./serverless/.env.sample` to `./serverless/.env` and populate the appropriate environment variables.
+4. copy `./serverless/.env.sample` to `./serverless/.env` and populate the appropriate environment variables.

 ```
 ACCOUNT_SID=